WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - remember that you can **create rules NOT EVENTS! to schedule some actions**

-- you can even **make some actions based on events comming from different services**.
+- you can even **make some actions based on events coming from different services**.

 - you can create a rule which has multiple targets.